Astrology Home Astrology Blog Star Guide Horoscopes Love Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 Superior Planets (Superiors)

-Saturn, Jupiter and Mars are the traditional Superiors, as in the geocentric system they are above the Sun.
+Saturn, Jupiter and Mars are the traditional Superiors, as in the ancient geocentric system they are above (superior to) the Sun.
 Modern astrologers include Pluto, Neptune, Uranus, Chiron and the asteroids, also the trans-plutonian "planets" such as Trans-Pluto (Bacchus, or Persephone).
 Their orbits in our modern heliocentric system lie beyond that of the Earth when viewed from the Sun.
 The orbits of the Inferior planets lie between the Earth and the Sun (Vulcan, Moon, Mercury and Venus).
 See Inferior Planets.

 Swift in Course (Swift in Motion)